21 Ways Pets Can Help With Depression and Anxiety

 Pets Improve Communication Skills

-Children that have a pet to talk to have better verbal and nonverbal communication skills because they often talk to their pets.
+Children who have a pet to talk to have better verbal and nonverbal communication skills because they often talk to their pets.

 Provide Unconditional Support